ElektraInitiative/libelektra/doc/decisions/3_decided/keyname.md

 There are two common representations for the name: escaped and unescaped.

 The unescaped form is essentially a single namespace byte plus and arbitrary-length sequence of arbitrary bytes, in which a `\0` byte separates parts.
-The escaped name is a more complicated representation as a `\0`-terminated string that maps 1:1 onto unescaped names.
+The escaped name is a `\0`-terminated string that maps 1:1 onto unescaped names.
 More details can be found in [the relevant docs](/doc/KEYNAMES.md).

 There is a conflict between these two forms in terms of API convenience and efficient execution.